-To comply with the PRC laws and regulations, the Group provides and plans to provide most of its services in the PRC through its VIEs, Xueersi Education, Xueersi Network, Beijing Dongfangrenli and their subsidiaries.
-To provide the Company the ability to receive the majority of the expected residual returns of the VIEs and their subsidiaries, the Company's wholly owned subsidiary, TAL Beijing entered into a series of contractual arrangements with Xueersi Education Xueersi Network and their respective shareholders on February 12, 2009 with exclusive business cooperation agreement superseded by the new one entered into on June 25, 2010.
+To comply with the PRC laws and regulations, except for its personalized premium tutoring service in Beijing, which is currently offered substantially through Huanqiu Zhikang, one of the Company's wholly owned PRC subsidiaries, the Group provides and plans to provide most of its services in the PRC through its VIEs, Xueersi Education, Xueersi Network, Beijing Dongfangrenli and their subsidiaries and schools.
+The VIEs and their subsidiaries and schools hold various licenses upon which the Company's business depends.
+A substantial majority of the Company's employees who provide the Company's services are hired by the VIEs and their subsidiaries and schools, and the VIEs and their subsidiaries and schools lease a substantial majority of the properties upon which the Company's services are delivered.
+The nominee shareholders of the VIEs have in the past received two loans from TAL Beijing for capital contribution.
+These loans were eliminated on the Group's consolidated balance sheets.
+The net revenue from the VIEs and their subsidiaries and schools accounted for 82.6% of the Company's total net revenue for the fiscal year ended February 28, 2013.
+To provide the Company the power to control the ability to receive the majority of the expected residual returns of the VIEs and their subsidiaries and schools, the Company's wholly owned subsidiary, TAL Beijing entered into a series of contractual arrangements with Xueersi Education, Xueersi Network and their respective shareholders on February 12, 2009, including exclusive business service agreement, which were superseded by the Exclusive Business Cooperation Agreement entered into on June 25, 2010.
 In addition, on December 27, 2011, TAL Beijing entered into a series of contractual arrangements with Beijing Dongfangrenli and their respective shareholders.